2m3/jqPuzzle/NOTES.md

 `board`
 -------

-Specifies the initial board layout.
-Implicitly defines the solved board and the hole positions also.
+Specifies the initial, shuffled board layout.
+Implicitly defines the `hole` and the `initialHole` position also.

 Expects an array of integers denoting each puzzle piece from top left to bottom right (see below).

 Defaults to a shuffled board.

+There's no need to specify `rows` or `cols` when the board is square.

 When `board` is specified, the following options are ignored: